 Subd.
 3. Relation to other law.
-Specifies that nothing in this section affects provisions of federal law that allow state Public Utilities Commissions jurisdiction over intrastate access rates and terms, dispute resolutions with respect to intercarrier compensation or wholesale telecommunications services.
+Specifies that nothing in this section affects:

+- the Minnesota Public Utilities Commission's jurisdiction over intrastate access rates and terms, dispute resolutions with respect to intercarrier compensation, wholesale telecommunications services; or - the authority of local units of government with respect to the regulation of public rights-of way.